github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 The search results would include all documents containing both the terms `sparse` and `index`, in any order.
 As examples, it would match a file containing `SparseIndexVector`, or even the phrase `index for sparse trees`.

 Searching for multiple terms separated by whitespace is the equivalent to the search `hello AND world`.
-Other boolean operations, such as `hello OR world`, are also supported in GitHub Code Search (beta).
+Other boolean operations, such as `hello OR world`, are also supported in the new code search (beta).
 For more information about boolean operations, see "[Using boolean operations](#using-boolean-operations)."

-GitHub Code Search (beta) also supports searching for an exact string, including whitespace.
+The new code search (beta) also supports searching for an exact string, including whitespace.
 For more information, see "[Query for an exact match](#query-for-an-exact-match)."

 You can narrow your code search with specialized qualifiers, such as `repo:`, `language:` and `path:`.
-For more information on the qualifiers you can use in GitHub Code Search (beta), see "[Using qualifiers](#using-qualifiers)."
+For more information on the qualifiers you can use in the new code search (beta), see "[Using qualifiers](#using-qualifiers)."

 You can also use regular expressions in your searches by surrounding the expression in slashes.
 For more information on using regular expressions, see "[Using regular expressions](#using-regular-expressions)."